Common basics¶

 be embedded in the installed programs, e.g. in the shebangs.

-For spawning Python during the build, EPYTHON
+For spawning Python during the build, EPYTHON is preferable.

 Warning